-The two-part drama was announced by BBC2 in May 2019, and began filming at the end of October 2019.
+The drama was previously announced by BBC Two in back May 2019, and began filming at the end of October 2019.

 In March 2018, former Russian military officer Sergei Skripal and his daughter Yulia Skripal were found unconscious on a bench in the small city of Salisbury, England.
 They had been poisoned with a Novichok nerve agent – a chemical weapon previously developed by the Soviet Union and Russia.